dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * **Marshalling**

-  The Dhall expression is converted a file in the desired format or an expression within the desired language.
+  The Dhall expression is converted into a file in the desired format or an expression within the desired language.

   Example (converting to Bash):